-Then we extract that the sentence describes a division relation between these two sub relations.
+Then we extract that the sentence describes a division relation between these two sub-relations.
 And finally, we know that this division and this number has an equal relation.
-And this layered(1:36:22) extraction of complex relation is very important to extract complex information expressed in financial documents, especially when we conduct automatic numerical cross-checking, as we introduced before.
+And this layered extraction of complex relation is very important to extract complex information expressed in financial documents, especially when we conduct automatic numerical cross-checking, as we introduced before.
 When we extract each relation here, the process is very similar to the simple relation extraction model as we introduced in this slide.

 So in summary, in this part, we introduce technologies behind document intelligence.
 And now I want to give you some demo about the applications we introduced before and hope you have a more intuitive experience of this system.

 First, go through the Hunter, which is the intelligent searching system we introduced before.
-For example, we want to search for the the newest prediction of profit of BYD company from the citic securities.
+For example, we want to search for the the newest prediction of profit of BYD company from the CITIC securities.
 Here is a list of result where each result is a PDF file.
 And it has several snippets where this snippet is clickable.
-We click this one and the browser, the search engine direct us to the this table, which is the same as we look.
-Here we click that table too.The prediction of profit, it directly give us this table so that we don't have to search inside long document.
+We click this one and the browser, the search engine directs us to the this table, which is the same as we look.
+Here we click that table too.The prediction of profit, it directly gives us this table so that we don't have to search inside long document.

 So with this, the search engine, usually the two step information gathering that search in your folder and find the document.
 And then search inside document is simplified and combined into one step.
 Then you can copy this table into a Word.
 You can see that the inner structure of the table is correctly recognized.

 We can also edit it in the right side of this PDF.
 For example, this is a more complicated table.
-And the things like merge cells is correctly recognized by the AI model behind this search engine.
+And the things like merge cells are correctly recognized by the AI model behind this search engine.
 We can copy it directly to the Word.
 And you can see the format is very neat.
 And we don't have to modify the merge and even the alliance of excel, this system combines the search engine and the PDFlux function we introduced.

 The second part is about intelligent reviewing.
 Here we look at an example here.
 We can see that every value in this document is parsed into a structured format, for example, this value is about a current issue in 2018.
 And this value is connected to two values or three values in this document.
 And the first connected value is in this table.
 And we can see this table in the PDF and in this table, we also recognize the meaning of the value.
-You can see that every number here we post is the highlighted with a underline in tags so that you can check on each value whether the system has check it for you.
+You can see that every number here we post is the highlighted with an underline in tags so that you can check on each value whether the system has check it for you.
 And you can see whether there is conflict within your document.

 Here is an example of the intelligent review system that we introduce on a compliant assessment of against listing rules.
-On the left is the PDF of the annual report, on the right is the AI suggestion, for example, for the first rule, AI suggest that you should look at this paragraph.
+On the left is the PDF of the annual report, on the right is the AI suggestion, for example, for the first rule, AI suggests that you should look at this paragraph.
 And such suggestion is very convenient so that we don't have to search inside very long.
 Document, for example, this document has more than 200 pages.
 AI will give you a suggestion about whether this on this listing rule or whether the document disclosed it or it has a negative statement.